 Nurturing relationships through adding value is the best way to build a good reputation in your network.

 Check out our weekly podcast, hosted by Elizabeth Frederick!
 Listen Now

 2. Make personal connections with people in your network.

 The best way to nurture relationships is to make personal connections with people.
 If you share interests, you’ll always have something to talk about.

 When you are first getting to know people, work to identify shared interests.
 Keep track of these in your CRM system, and review them before you meet with people.
 Eventually this will become automatic.
 Whenever you think of hockey you’ll reach out to your fellow fans, and if you hear about an opera benefit you’ll invite your arts friends.

 Shared interest in giving back is a great way to connect with people and be part of your community.
 There’s a special bond you develop when you’re working together for a good cause.

 While nurturing relationships is an art, it’s also a process.
 We all struggle with time management, and this can fall off your radar if you don’t have a process.

 First, establish how much time you have for nurturing relationships.
 This will likely vary, so develop monthly plans.
 Block out time for networking.
 Some of this time should be during business hours, and some will likely be before or after.

 Next, develop a plan for your communication method.
 Each person in your network likely has a preferred method of communication, so work to get to know them.
-Some people might prefer to talk on the phone, while others like to text or email.
+Some people might prefer to talk over Zoom or on the phone, while others like to text or email.